maxim5/hyper-engine/README.rst

     def my_model(params):
       x = tf.placeholder(..., name='input')
       y = tf.placeholder(..., name='label')
+      ...
       optimizer = tf.train.GradientDescentOptimizer(learning_rate=params['learning_rate'])
       ...

+    # Now can run the model with any set of hyper-parameters

 The rest of the binding code is isolated and can be placed in the ``main`` script.